Code of Conduct

 - Committing or attempting to commit robbery or extortion.

-- Stealing or attempting to steal district property or private property on campus, or knowingly receiving stolen district property or private property on campus.
+- Stealing or attempting to steal District property or private property on campus, possession of or knowingly receiving stolen District property or private property on campus.

-- Committing sexual harassment as defined by law or by district policies and procedures.
+- Committing sexual harassment as defined by law or by District policies and procedures (see Board Policy and Administrative Procedure 3430, Prohibition of Harassment; and Administrative Procedure 3435, Discrimination and Harassment Investigations).

-- Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, college personnel.
+- Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel.

-- Cheating, plagiarism (including plagiarism in a student publication), or engaging
+- Academic misconduct such as cheating, plagiarism (including plagiarism in a student

 - The term “cheating” includes, but is not limited to: